It may be cold outside, but winter needn’t be the unhealthiest time of the year for you. Hang on to good health with these five tips.

 Take a break

 According to research, our immune system does not function well when we’re stressed.
 What’s more, stress can lead to unhealthy decisions like settling on a family block of chocolate for dinner instead of a healthy meal.
 Avoid letting your health take the hit.
 Instead, stay well by taking a break to reset.
-Let your mind recalibrate through calling a friend, reading a good book, watching a movie, or by going for a walk to get some fresh air, or attend your favourite Coaching Zone session.
+Let your mind recalibrate through calling a friend, reading a good book, watching a movie, or by going for a walk to get some fresh air.

 Perfect your portions